 In 2012, John presented the BBC2 series BRITAIN'S FIRST PHOTO ALBUM, based on the photographs of Francis Frith, the great Victorian photographer.
 More recent documentaries, for ITV, include SERGEANT ON SPIKE, a celebrating the genius of Spike Milligan, and a profile of the new royal borough of Greenwich ROYAL GREENWICH.
 He also presented 3 documentaries for BBC2’s BRITAIN’S FLYING PAST about the Spitfire, the Sea King helicopter and the Lancaster Bomber.
 He narrated ITV's BOMBER BOYS documentary about the WW2 bombing campaign and was invited to read a poem at the ceremony to unveil the Bomber Command memorial in London.
 John was also one of the few BBC commentators on the Jubilee River Pageant not to be criticised.

 In 2014, he presented BARGING THROUGH BRITAIN for ITV, a series about Britain's canals.
-He is currently filming the second series.
+The second series was transmitted in the summer of 2016.

 John appeared in a three-part series based on a sailing trip along the Scottish sea lochs.
 He took part in the TV version of JUST A MINUTE and was the host for the return of a new series of YES PRIME MINISTER.